MikeMaximus/gbm/GBM/readme.txt

 - Performance Improvements:
 	- Some functions that blocked the UI now run on a seperate thread.
 	- Optimized various database queries.
+- Interface Improvements:
+	- All windows can now be closed and/or canceled out of edit mode by using the "Escape" key.
+	- More windows will now ask for confirmation before closing if changes aren't yet saved.
+	- You can now use the "Enter" key to confirm the "Ludusavi Options" window.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html